 If you'd like to keep a more rigorous science journal, you'll want to check out my complete How to Keep Scientific Journal instructions.
 These are the ones I had my college students prepare with every lab they performed..

-Step 2: Download the workbook (for the first lesson), download the shopping list and syllabus for the course.
+Step 2: Download the workbook and shopping list for the course.

 Step 3: Watch videos in order.